ohscar/rmalloc/doc/paper/introduction.rst

 Definitions
 ============
+* **Valgrind**: A debugging toolused to detect memory leaks and memory overwriting in applications, by emulating the target CPU.
+* **mmap()**: An system call for applications to ask the operating system for one or more memory page (often 4KB) and map it into the application's virtual address space.
+* **sbrk()**: Similar to *mmap()*, by extending the application's data segment size instead of asking for virtual memory, and is limited by the maximum data size of the application.
 * **Internal fragmentation**: The amount of memory wasted inside a block.
 * **External fragmentation**: The amount of memory wasted by allocator metadata.
 * **Op**: Any memory operation: new, free, load, store, modify, lock, unlock.
 Generally, load, store and modify is generalized to